Apple's AirTag was worth the wait — here's why - CNN Underscored

 Here’s the most exciting part: If you have an iPhone with the U1 Chip inside (an iPhone 11 or newer), your phone will give you turn-by-turn directions to the AirTag on-screen.
 With VoiceOver, a built-in accessibility feature, Siri will read directions aloud to help you find it.

 Apple calls this Precision Finding, which uses a boatload of technology to get your item back.
-It’s Bluetooth, U1, ARKit (Apple’s software foundation for Augmented Reality or AR) along with your iPhone’s gyroscope and accelerometer.
+It’s Bluetooth, U1, ARKit (Apple’s software foundation for augmented reality, or AR) along with your iPhone’s gyroscope and accelerometer.
 You’ll be presented with the distance away, in feet, and see an arrow on-screen pointing you in the right direction.

-While in our kitchen, we fired up the Find My app and selected “Find” on “Jacob’s Keys”.
+While in our kitchen, we fired up the Find My app and selected “Find” on “Jacob’s Keys.”
 The app then transformed itself into a GPS on a mission to find that item.
-You’ll see the distance displayed in the bottom left corner and as you move around it will start to get a feel for where you are in conjunction with the AirTag.
-You can also play a ping on the AirTag with a tap and, in some cases, it may ask you to turn your flashlight on for more light.
-As you begin to move around your space, it will present an arrow and instructions — directions like eight feet to your right or 20 feet behind you.
-But as you get closer to the item, the app will give you more exact locations and track the distance away — and very accurately in our experience.
+You’ll see the distance displayed in the bottom-left corner, and as you move around it will start to get a feel for where you are in relation to the AirTag.
+You can also play a ping on the AirTag with a tap — and, in some cases, it may ask you to turn your flashlight on for more light.
+As you begin to move around your space, it will present an arrow and instructions — directions like 8 feet to your right or 20 feet behind you.
+But as you get closer to the item, the app will give you more exact locations and track the distance away, and very accurately in our experience.

-And the real secret piece of hardware here is the U1 Chip, which enables the Ultra Wideband network.
+And the real secret piece of hardware here is the U1 Chip, which enables the ultra-wideband network.
 It gives the iPhone insight, spatially, as to where the AirTag is and powers Precision Finding.
-It’s kind of like a personal GPS, and no not like the one that caused Michael Scott to drive into a lake, just for helping you find items.
+It’s kind of like a personal GPS — and, no, not like the one that caused Michael Scott to drive into a lake; it’s just for helping you find items.
 We’re looking forward to testing this in more locations as we prepare our full review of Apple’s AirTag.

 A simple yet capable device

 The AirTag is pretty unassuming — it’s a small white disk with a white plastic side and a stainless steel side that features an Apple logo.
-You’ll find a few markings (like Bluetooth, U1 and “designed by Apple), but it’s pretty minimalist.
+You’ll find a few markings (like Bluetooth, U1 and “designed by Apple” language), but it’s pretty minimalist.

 Apple will let you engrave the front with an emoji or with four characters at no extra cost.
-If you’re getting the four pack for a family, it’s an excellent route to ensure you don’t mix up AirTags.
+If you’re getting the four-pack for a family, it’s an excellent route to ensure you don’t mix up AirTags.

 Inside the AirTag is a solid amount of technology.
 There’s an accelerometer sensor along with a U1 Chip and Bluetooth.
-Connectivity is rounded out with NFC (Near Field Communications) and it serves an important purpose.
+Connectivity is rounded out with Near-Field communication (NFC), and it serves an important purpose.
 For instance: What if someone finds your missing item and wants to return it?
-Well, they can tap the AirTag with any NFC capable device that takes you to a webpage.
+Well, they can tap the AirTag with any NFC-capable device that takes you to a webpage.
 From there they can contact the owner of the tag — but this only happens if you’ve marked the AirTag as lost within the Find My app.
 You’ll have the option to share a name and phone number for the person who finds the AirTag as well.

 And since the AirTag might end up in some sticky spots, it’s rated IP67 for resistance against dust and water.
 That rating means it can handle being submerged in a meter of water for 30 minutes.
 On the subject of battery life, Apple is promising a year from the battery.
-It is easy to pop the back off, with pressure, to replace the battery though.
-Unlike other Apple products, this is a user replaceable battery.
+It is easy to pop the back off, with pressure, to replace the battery, though.
+Unlike other Apple products, this is a user-replaceable battery.
 It’s a standard CR2032 battery — likely one that you can grab from your local convenience store or pharmacy.

 Accessories are necessary

 AirTag is easy enough to bring with you, but you’ll need an accessory to attach it to something.
 Unlike some newer Tile trackers, there isn’t a built-in adhesive or even a spot for a key ring.
-Apple is quick to the rescue here though with several accessories.
+Apple is quick to the rescue here, though, with several accessories.

 - AirTag Leather Key Ring